ZsoltDavid-epam/bench-caloriecalc/README.md

-# bench-caloriecalc
-Calorie calculator app for Android
+# Calorie calculator app for Android